Alamofire + AlamofireObjectMapper

 Start by creating a clean Xcode project.
 I went with a simple iOS storyboard app, but you can set it up in any way you like.

-The app will fetch movie data from the api.
+The app fetches movies from the API.
 A Movie

 has basic info and a cast

-Let’s define this domain-specific model as two structs.
-Create a Movies
+Let’s define this domain-specific model as two simple structs:

 struct Movie {